skullzarmy/skllz-twitter-bot/README.md

 - 📊 **Sales Tracking** - Thank-you tweets for listing sales and mint sales
 - ⚡ **Modern API** - Uses Twitter API v2

+## 🎨 Supported NFT Types

+The bot currently tracks and promotes three types of Tezos NFTs from objkt.com:

+### 1. Standard Tokens (1/1s and Limited Editions)

+- Unique pieces or limited edition tokens with active listings
+- Automatically tracked when listed on objkt.com
+- Example: Single artworks, small edition series

+### 2. Open Editions

+- Unlimited mints available for a set period
+- Each mint triggers a thank-you tweet to the collector
+- Ideal for accessible, widely-distributed works

+### 3. Generative Collections (editart)

+- Algorithmic art collections where each mint is unique
+- Supports editart-style generative projects
+- Each minted token tracked individually
+- Perfect for long-tail generative drops

+**Want to add support for other marketplaces or NFT types?** See the [Extending the Bot](#-extending-the-bot) section below.

 ## 📋 Prerequisites

 Before you begin, ensure you have: